scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

    2. Load the image using :func:`matplotlib.pyplot.imread`.

-   3. Find and use the 2-D FFT function in :mod:`scipy.fftpack`, and plot the spectrum (Fourier transform of) the image.
+   3. Find and use the 2-D FFT function in :mod:`scipy.fft`, and plot the spectrum (Fourier transform of) the image.
 Do you have any trouble visualising the spectrum?
 If so, why?